 According to a UK survey, 7 out of 10 high school graduates are promoted to a higher grade or level within twelve months after joining.

-Similarly, In India, Private companies also prefer to encourage the University graduate student.
+Similarly, In India, Private companies also prefer to encourage University graduate students.
 In contrast, the others with a diploma in their respective field have to wait for a long time.

 The main reason behind this is the graduated candidates have in-depth knowledge in their fields, and their skills are unmatchable to diploma holders.